elemental-lf/benji/_sources/datalayout.rst.txt

 backend* stores to which version the block belongs, its checksum but also whether it actually contains data or not.

-The *metadata backend* uses SQLAlchemy to access an underlying SQL database.
+The database backend uses SQLAlchemy to access an underlying SQL database.
 Benji has been tested with SQLite3 and PostgreSQL.
 For production deployments PostgreSQL ist recommended.